keithmburu/courses/2020-compling/hw/hw3_text_classification.md

 model = Sequential()
 ```

 We want a basic linear perceptron that has one feature for every  pixel, with all of the features initialized to 0.
 We want to find the  best weights for our model with stochastic gradient descent (SGD) with a learning rate of 0.01.
 We have ten classes.
-Our input dimension must be the same as the number of features --in this case, one per pixel.
+Our input dimension must be the same as the number of features -- in this case, one per pixel.
 Our **loss function** is mean squared error (MSE), the standard for the perceptron.
+For a single example, where $\hat{y}$ is our guess and $y$ is the correct answer,
+$$
+MSE = \frac{1}{2}(y-\hat{y})^2
+$$
+It's just the difference between the correct answer and the guess, squared.
+We multiply by 1/2 just to make the derivative cleaner, which we use for gradient descent.
+The derivative is just $y-\hat{y}$.

-This can be changed.
+This loss function can be changed.
 (See Keras's other loss functions here: https://keras.io/api/losses/).
-The `linear` activation tells us that we're not using any kind of [activation function](https://keras.io/api/layers/activations/).
+For now, we'll use the `linear` activation, which is equivalent to using no [activation function](https://keras.io/api/layers/activations/), giving us only the dot product of the weights and feature values.

 ```
 model.add(Dense(10, activation='linear', input_shape=(784,)))